-‘The Challenge: Vendettas:’ One Veteran Is Claiming Host TJ Lavin Rigged An Elimination Challenge
+‘The Challenge: Vendettas:’ One Veteran Claims Host TJ Lavin Rigged An Elimination Challenge

 “I’ve NEVER pulled any bulls*** on the show!
 EVER!
 You guys give it all you’ve got and are honing for real money.
 I don’t f w that stuff.
 All love,” he shared with his followers.

 Johnny re-tweeted TJ’s declaration, which has been given a lot of support from Challenge viewers.
-Fan reactions to Veronica’s accusations suggest no one is believing TJ would ever attempt to rig a challenge.
+Fan reactions to Veronica’s accusations suggest no one believes TJ would ever attempt to rig a challenge.

 “Veronica is really trying to call @tjlavin out?
 Literally the REALEST guy on earth,” one fan asked.